tonyedwardspz/f1-feed-reader/README.md

 > A Forumla 1 news reader and information app

-You can view the latest deployed version (here)[http://purelywebdesign.co.uk/sandbox/f1feedreader/]

 This is the web app version of an Android app I created as part of a University project.
 It's main purpose is to act as a hello world for Polymer 1.x.x.
 Feel free to clone, copy and steal code.
 Pull requests welcome.

 The starting point is the default Yeaoman starter kit application.